Overview

 Use SQL to supplement missing data or adjust the join type to account for data gaps and prevent data loss.

 These operations require SQL expertise, making them difficult for non-technical business users.
-Furthermore, the physical modeling process is tedious and complex, requiring you to repeatedly verify results for accuracy.
+The physical modeling process is also tedious and complex, requiring repeated result verification.

-In physical modeling, joining more tables increases the risk of data explosion.
-Complex models also make it difficult to troubleshoot and resolve issues.
-Consequently, to minimize joined tables, it is best to use physical modeling to create a separate model for each analysis scenario.
-However, this approach leads to a proliferation of datasets as analysis scenarios increase, making them difficult to govern and maintain over time.
+In physical modeling, joining more tables increases the risk of data explosion and makes troubleshooting difficult.
+To minimize joins, you typically create a separate model for each analysis scenario.
+However, this leads to dataset proliferation as scenarios increase, making governance and maintenance harder over time.

 Relational model: special cases